eqasim-org/eqasim-switzerland/README.md

 # Raw data

-The raw data that is used in the process can be found on NAS at:
+The raw data that is used in the process can be found on either of our servers (pikelot, ifalik, nama) under:

 ```
-   /nas/ivtmatsim/scenario/raw
+   /nas/ivtmatsim/scenario/raw/raw
 ```

 **Microcensus Transport and Mobility**